brunomvsouza/ynab.go/README.md

 ## Development

-- Make sure you have Go 1.11 or later installed
+- Make sure you have Go 1.19 or later installed
-- Make sure you have exported `GO111MODULE=on` in your environment to be able do handle dependencies
 - Run tests with `go test -race ./...`

 ## License